crlang/vue-tony-admin/README.md

-# MarkDown
+# Markdown

-Currently it is an extension component MarkDown Editor, use the documentation reference `Extended Components->MarkDown`
+Currently it is an extension component Markdown Editor, use the documentation reference `Extended Components->Markdown`

 ## Precautions